risk-first/website/introduction/Risk-Theory.md

 > - The impact (or consequence) if event actually occurs rated on an integer scale
 > - The probability or likelihood of its occurrence rated on an integer scale
 > - The Risk Score (or Risk Rating) is the multiplication of Probability and Impact and is often used to rank the risks.
-> - Common mitigation steps (e.g. within IT projects) are Identify, Analyze, Plan Response, Monitor and Control.
+> - Common mitigation steps (e.g. within IT projects) are Identify, Analyse, Plan Response, Monitor and Control.

 This is Wikipedia's example: